turri21/CDi_Senhor/README.md

 ### TODOs

+* Fix Christmas Crisis bonus ride
+    * Video is much wider than the CD-i resolution.
+Window function required
+* Fix position of MPEG video, relative to base case video
+* Add MPEG audio attenuation
-* "Mutant Rampage - Bodyslam" has audio cut out after music has ended?
+* "Mutant Rampage - Bodyslam" has a tendency to freeze?
-* "The Last Bounty Hunter", "Drug Wars" , "Mad Dog 2", "Who Shot Johnny Rock?" have regressions (works in rc2)?
+* "The Last Bounty Hunter", "Drug Wars", "Mad Dog 2", "Who Shot Johnny Rock?" have regressions (works in rc2)?
 * "Chaos Control" has video glitches?
 * "The Lost Ride" has video glitches?
 * "Crime Patrol" has video glitches?